Aquarium

 Aquarium is an experiment in organic procedural generation, visually inspired by the ornate, spiny beauty of lionfish, the merged flora-and-fauna qualities of seadragons, and the hypnotic patterns of cuttlefish.

 Tentacles and feelers reach out to and around digital avatars, mapped by Kinect sensors; as audiences touch the forms, the forms touch back.
-Each gesture triggers a real-time, generative composition, mixed seamlessly from two hours of original music.
+Each gesture triggers a generative composition, mixed seamlessly from two hours of original music.
 This mix of inputs — time, algorithms, people tracking — becomes a dance and a soundtrack, playfully co-created on both sides of the screen.

 Part of the New Nature series, Aquarium was installed at The Midway Gallery in San Francisco, California, between June - July 2018 and originally previewed at If So,What? and MUTEK.SF in April and May that year.